-Related Work.
-Price discrimination is well studied in various domains in economics and is also being applied to numerous real life scenarios.
-The algorithmic problem of differential pricing over social networks is a more recent topic, initiated by Hartline et al. [21].
-This work studied a model with positive externalities, where the valuation of an agent may increase as more friends acquire a good, and analyzed the performance of a very intuitive class of pricing strategies.
-Further improvements on the performance of such strategies were obtained later on by Fotakis and Siminelakis [16].
-Akhlaghpour et al. [1] also consider a pricing problem but in an iterative fashion, where the seller is allowed to reprice a good in future rounds.
-Revenue maximization under a mechanism design approach was taken by Haghpanah et al. [20] under positive network externalities.
-Finally, positive externalities have been used to model the diffusion of products on a network, see, e.g., the exposition by Kleinberg [24].
+Related Work: Price discrimination is well studied in various domains in economics and is also being applied to numerous real life scenarios.
+The algorithmic problem of differential pricing over social networks is a more recent topic, initiated by [16].
+The work of [16] studied a model with positive externalities, where the valuation of a player may increase as more friends acquire a good, and analyzed the performance of a very intuitive class of pricing strategies.
+Further improvements on the performance of such strategies were obtained later on by [12].
+The work of [1] also considers a pricing problem but in an iterative fashion, where the seller is allowed to reprice a good in future rounds.
+Revenue maximization under a mechanism design approach was also taken in [15] under positive network externalities.
+Finally, positive externalities have been used to model the diffusion of products on a network, see, among others, the exposition in [19].

 Negative externalities within networks, as we focus on here, are less studied in the literature.
-For the concept of inequity aversion, see the work of Bolton and Ockenfels [7] and Fehr and Schmidt [13].
-Most closely related to ours is the work of Alon et al. [2], who introduced the model considered here.
+For the concept of inequity aversion, see e.g., [5, 11].
+The work most closely related to ours is [2], which introduced the model considered here.
 Efficient algorithms were obtained for the case where discontinuities are not allowed (even for more general revenue functions), and also for networks with bounded treewidth.
-An approximation ratio of $1/(\Delta + 1)$ was also provided, where Δ is the maximum degree.
+An approximation ratio of $1/(\Delta + 1)$ was also provided, where $\Delta$ is the maximum degree.
 Similar results were shown for a stochastic version of the model.
-Finally, other types of negative externalities have been considered e.g., by Bhattacharya et al. [5] and Cao et al. [8], who study the effects of invidious consumption.
+Finally, other types of negative externalities have been considered e.g., in [4, 6] which study the effects of invidious consumption.